 If students pass higher courses in S5 they can then go on to study for Advanced Highers in S6.
 The average amount of Advanced Highers students sit are two or three.
 Advanced Highers aren’t necessary to get into universities in Scotland, however, they can improve chances and help student’s get an unconditional offer.
 Many Advanced Highers can replicate the level of challenge a young person will face in year one of university - they can be tough!

 What are A-levels?

-AS-level results would previously count towards student’s final A-level result.
+AS-level results would previously count towards a student’s final A-level result.
 A2 courses would then be added on to an AS level at the end of Year 6 and each of these would form the final result of A-levels.
 However, this recently changed and now AS-level results no longer go towards A-level grades.
-They are a one year standalone qualification.
+They are a one-year standalone qualification.